Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 [Insert Video: Walkthrough of a real lifecycle trigger workflow from setup to execution]

 The right tool depends on whether you need a full lifecycle platform or a focused point solution.
-Here’s how the major options stack up for behavioral trigger work.
+Here’s how the major options stack up for behavioural trigger work.

 If you’re starting from scratch, you don’t need all of these at once.
 A product analytics tool (Amplitude or Mixpanel) gives you the data.
-A messaging tool (Customer.io or Braze) gives you the delivery.
+A messaging tool (Customer.io or Braze) handles delivery.

 A platform like NVECTA ties both together with built-in stage mapping and health scoring.